-Neuroendocrine tumors (NETs) of the lung account for approximately 25% of lung cancers and are classified as either typical carcinoid (TC), atypical carcinoid (AC), large cell neuroendocrine carcinoma or small cell lung cancer.
-The lower grade carcinoid tumors only make up about 2% of all lung cancer but represent about 30% of all NETS.
+Neuroendocrine tumors (NETs) of the lung account for approximately 20% of lung cancers and are classified as either typical carcinoid (TC), atypical carcinoid (AC), large cell neuroendocrine carcinoma or small cell lung cancer.
+The lower grade carcinoid tumors only make up about 2% of all lung cancer.
 The incidence of pulmonary carcinoids (PC) is increasing and most likely multifactorial based on better awareness and improved imaging modalities.
 Diagnosis can still be challenging as symptoms can be nonspecific and mimic those of COPD or asthma.
 Some symptoms can mimic those of non-small cell lung cancer including cough, weight loss, hemoptysis, dyspnea and chest pain.
 Uncommonly, pulmonary carcinoid tumors can be functional and secrete hormones resulting in flushing, diarrhea and wheezing.
 Even more rare acromegaly and Cushing’s syndrome can occur.

 The diagnosis is most commonly based on tissue sampling either by needle biopsy or surgical resection.
 Pulmonary carcinoids are defined by size > 0.5cm and delineated into TC (mitotic index <2 data-preserve-html-node="true"/10 HPF without necrosis) and AC (mitotic index 2-10/10 HPF or presence of necrosis).
 The role of Ki-67 in PCs is evolving but sometimes obtained with the pathological evaluation.
 The staging for PCs follow that of the American Joint Committee on Cancer 8th edition for Lung Cancer.